-WordPress is one of the most popular software on the planet with more than 70 million websites on the internet.
-It’s one of the best content management software and it’s evolving in every version update.
+WordPress is one of the most popular software programs on the planet, with more than 70 million websites on the internet.
+It’s one of the best content management software, and it’s evolving with every version.

 ElasticSearch is distributed, fast, RESTful Search engine software meant for search and analytics.
 It is based on Apache Lucene and written in Java.
 It is one of the fastest search engines and can be combined with various applications.